Program in the schools: February-May 2017

 Iowa school districts that have participated in the program in the past include Decorah Community Schools, North Winneshiek School, Trinity Catholic School in Protivin, St. Benedict School in Decorah, and Notre Dame Catholic School in Cresco.

-For more information about the Vesterheim Pioneer Immersion Program, please contact Vesterheim at 563-382-9681 or email@example.com.
+For more information about the Vesterheim Pioneer Immersion Program and how your school can participate, please contact Jennifer Kovarik at firstname.lastname@example.org, or 563-382-9681, ext.
+219.